-In May 2017, Nevada Copper closed a non-brokered private placement with Pala Investments Limited ("Pala") at \$0.66 CAD per common share.
+In May 2017, Nevada Copper closed a non-brokered private placement with Pala at \$0.66 CAD per common share.
 This price represents a 10% premium to the volume weighted average price on the Toronto Stock Exchange for the 20 trading days ending May 18, 2017, for aggregate gross proceeds to Nevada Copper of approximately \$2,450,000 CAD.
 At closing, Nevada Copper issued 3,712,121 common shares.
 As a result of the private placement, Pala holds an aggregate of 44,001,262 common shares, representing approximately 47.2% (increasing from 45.7%) of the total issued and outstanding common shares of Nevada Copper, totalling 93,178,482 common shares.

-The proceeds from the private placement will be used to fund evaluation of various project development options at Pumpkin Hollow including advancing feasibility and technical studies for the construction of a smaller-scale, lower capital cost and higher grade underground project as previously announced and for working capital purposes.
+The proceeds from the private placement were used to fund evaluation of various project development options at Pumpkin Hollow including advancing feasibility and technical studies for the construction of a smaller-scale, lower capital cost and higher grade underground project as previously announced and for working capital purposes.

-The Corporation issued 1,298,236 common shares at \$0.75 CAD to settle a DSU liability with former directors.
+The Corporation issued 1,298,236 common shares at \$0.75 CAD to settle a DSU liability with former directors on their retirement.
 The value of the equity issued was \$710 (\$974 CAD).

-In February 2017, Nevada Copper Corp. announced that its long-term cornerstone shareholder, Pala, agreed to make a further investment of \$5,000 in the Corporation ("Pala Financing").
+In February 2017, Nevada Copper Corp. announced that its long-term cornerstone shareholder, Pala, agreed to make a further investment of \$5,000 in the Corporation ("Pala Financing"), as discussed further below under the heading "2017 Pala Financing".
 Additionally, Nevada Copper also successfully secured extensions to the loan maturities under its existing senior term loan facility with EXP T1 Ltd, an affiliate of Red Kite Mine Finance ("Red Kite") and its loan facility with Pala.